Low lying zeros of Rankin-Selberg $L$-functions

 to be the proportion of $L$-functions in the family which are nonvanishing at the central point.
 We have that

-\end{corr} Because our $L$-functions have even functional equation, it is conjectured $Z(k_1, N_1, k_2, N_2) = 1$ in the limit.
+\end{corr} In the last limit we may take any of $k_1, N_2, k_2, N_2$ to infinity.
+Because our $L$-functions have even functional equation, it is conjectured $Z(k_1, N_1, k_2, N_2) = 1$ in the limit.
 In fact, this would follow from the conjecture of Keating and Snaith described below. \cite{kowalski2002rankin} show that $Z(k_1, N_1, k_2, N_2)$ is positive in the limit but do not obtain an explicit constant.
 We are able to give an explicit (but conditional) lower bound.

 As was recently demonstrated by Radziwi{\l\l} and Soundararajan \cite{rad2023conditional}, we can apply Corollary \ref{corr: order} to obtain conditional lower bounds for a conjecture of Keating and Snaith \cite{keating2000random} on the distribution of $L(1/2, f\ot g)$.
 First, set